Freedom of the Press

 Press Freedom Score (0 = best, 100 = worst)

 Legal Environment(0 = best, 30 = worst)

 Economic Environment(0 = best, 30 = worst)

-- Internet access was limited to just 0.2 percent of the population in 2009 due to inadequate infrastructure and poverty.
+Internet access was limited to just 0.21 percent of the population in 2010 due to poverty and inadequate infrastructure.
 Nonetheless, the government does not censor websites or restrict users’ access to diverse content.